-Chimichurri rice is a simple yet flavorful recipe sure to become an instant success at your table.
-This tantalizing Argentinian rice dish combines robust seasonings with a hearty base of long-grain white rice.
+Our Chimichurri Rice is a simple recipe, an instant success for your table by using leftover steamed white rice you have in the freezer or refrigerator.
+This Argentinian rice combines robust seasonings with long-grain white rice.

 Perfectly cooked rice with the vibrant zing of fresh herbs, ginger, garlic, and juicy lime juice.
-This zesty Chimichurri rice recipe is sure to kick up your kitchen creativity and impress family and friends alike.
+This zesty rice recipe is sure to kick the flavor of any main dish you pair it with.

 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.